jasonbayton/11ty/_src/blog/2019/10/why-intune-doesnt-support-android-enterprise-cope.md

 tags:
     - Enterprise
 ---
-<figure class="wp-block-pullquote">> Does Intune Support COPE?
+> Does Intune Support COPE?
 >
 > <cite>Literally everyone.</cite>

-</figure>It’s one of the most frequent questions I get.
+It’s one of the most frequent questions I get.
 So much so that a year ago I created a resource dedicated to answering the question, [DoesIntuneSupportAECOPE.info](http://doesintunesupportaecope.info), which has seen up to 500 visits in a month this year.

 The answer, if it wasn’t clear already of course, is no. Intune doesn’t support COPE today, along with [several other EMMs on the market](/android/android-enterprise-emm-cope-support/) such as MaaS360 and, surprisingly given their Android legacy, SOTI.